Install mailmaster via distrobox on other Linux distributions

 Chinese) is a mail integrated management platform developed by

 Netease.
-It provides a .deb
+It provides a .deb package for Ubuntu 22.04.

 However, for other distributions and versions, installing it with